obvonage/deved-platform/content/blog/en/introducing-the-vonage-helpdesk.md

 git clone git@github.com:Vonage-Community/sample-messages_voice-php-helpdesk.git
 ```

 Now, we should have the application in a new folder.
 Next up, we install the PHP dependencies.
-Do this by navigating into the folder (i.e. `sample-messages_voice-php-helpdesk`) and running Composer:
+Do this by navigating into the folder (i.e., `cd sample-messages_voice-php-helpdesk`) and running Composer:

 ```bash
 composer install